ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/how-to-1.md

 ## Set up the development environment

-### Step 2.1.
+### Step 1.1.
 Install Ubuntu

-Himax SDK needs to be compiled in a Linux environment.
+This learning path has been tested on Ubuntu.
 If you use a Windows computer, it is recommended to install WSL, by searching Ubuntu 22.04.3 LTS in Microsoft store.
 This learning path has been validated on Ubuntu 22.04 LTS.
 However, we expect other linux distributions to work.
 To verify the Linux distribution you are using you can run the `cat /etc/*release*` command.

 ```bash
 cat /etc/*release*